Cryphixi/Cryphixi/README.md

 **Computer Science @ UC Berkeley** | **Game ML/AI Enthusiast** | **Full-Stack Developer**

-I'm a junior CS student obsessed with creating projects to make sure you have fun!
+I'm a senior CS student obsessed with creating projects to make sure you have fun!
 I build systems where code meets creativity—from game AI that adapts in real-time to procedurally generated worlds that respect the artist's vision.

 ---